mdrideout/junjo-ai-studio-deployment-example/README.md

 ### 3. Run the Application

+The `caddy/Caddyfile` is configured for local development by default (no SSL required).
 Start all the services using Docker Compose:

 ```bash
 docker compose up --build